- Eye protection is needed by all on an OHRV unless seated behind a windshield or screen that covers the eyes while seated.

 - Yield to the right and reduce speed when meeting vehicles coming from the opposite direction.

-- Stop when requested to do so by a police officer or landowner and give your name and address.
+- Stop when requested to do so by a police officer, conservation officer, or landowner and give your name and address.

 - Properly display both registration decals.